UNDP-Data/sids-data-pipeline/README.md

 #### 2. Zonal stats

-Zonal statistics (mode and mean) are computed for each feature in a given vector from every available raster.
+Zonal statistics (mean and count) are computed for each feature in a given vector from every available raster.

 #### 3. Export to MVT using tippecanoe